Eye Health Central

 When playing rugby, clear and focused vision is absolutely critical.
 Because so much body coordination begins with what the eyes see, it's vital to make sure your eyesight is as good as it can possibly be.
 Any improvements that can be made to your eyesight will have a direct improvement on your performance on the field.

-For rough sports like rugby contact lenses are a clearly superior alternative to eyeglasses.
-However there are several factors that need to be understood before choosing the right lenses.
+For rough sports like rugby, contact lenses are a clearly superior alternative to eyeglasses.
+However, there are several factors that need to be understood before choosing the right lenses.
 Because of how different contact lenses are from eyeglasses, there are several features and functions unfamiliar to eyeglass wearers that need to be considered.
 There isn't one single contact lens for rugby players that's better than the rest.
 But because each lens and each person is different, you can narrow down your options and find the best lens for you based on your preferences and requirements.

 Rugby